 - Saline nose drops or spray: These keep nasal passages moist and "running," rather than stuffy.

 - Nasal suctioning: Using a bulb syringe to suction nasal passages, either with or without salt water nose drops, works well for infants less than a year old.
 Older children often don't like the nasal syringe and will fight its use.
+Call the doctor right away for any fever in infants less than 2 months.

 - Drink plenty of liquids to stay well hydrated.